klaascuvelier/select2/README.md

 * Add item if not exist
 * Keep dropdown (if multiple)
 * Remove language files, translation can be done by extending the defaults
+* Option to specify path to spinner via (spinnerUrl)